 Throughout the cleaning product life cycle, ranking of performance is an important type of assessment.
 It can be quite time-consuming, but with the right approach, it is possible to evaluate and rank the product performance in less than one hour.
 Here we tell you how.

-Eva Ekerot is the Senior Commercial Portfolio Manager for QSense.
+Eva Ekerot is the Marketing and Communications Director for QSense.
 She has a background managing numerous product portfolios within the medical technology and analytical instrument industries.
-She is devoted to user driven development of high tech products.
-More user friendly technology is accessible to more people!
+She is devoted to user-driven development of high-tech products.
+More user-friendly technology is accessible to more people!